desk-framework/desk/docs/content/en/docs/topics/app-architecture/event-handling.md

 {@import :observer-properties}

-## Async event streams {#listen-async}

-Rather than using a callback function, you can also use an _async iterable_ to listen for events.
-This allows for a 'loop'-like syntax, and ensures that each event is handled in sequence, even if the event is emitted while the listener is still processing a previous event.

-{@import :listen-async}

-A useful side effect of this pattern is that you can use the `for await` syntax to wait for a managed object to be unlinked, as in the following example.

-{@import :listen-async-unlink}

 ## Handling view events {#view-events}

 Besides change events, the most common use of events in a front-end application is to signal user interaction: UI components and other view instances emit events when the user interacts with them.